koordinates/kart/HOWTO-RELEASE.md

 9. Write the release notes.
 Topic/section suggestions:
    * Overview
+   * New features
    * Compatibility / Upgrading
-   * New features
    * Bugs fixed
    * External Contributors

-10. Release the new release by :
+10. Release the new release by clicking "Publish release".

 ### Cleanup